-The delivery of this was currently scheduled for the last quarter of the current financial year, when our existing contract expired.
 The balance of the budget related to the replacement of various systems, in line with the ICT asset management plan.
 Whilst procurement work was on-going to facilitate the replacement of some of these systems in the current year, we were still reviewing the need to replace others.
 Hence further updates on progress would confirm which replacements were being actioned in the current year and anticipated spend profiles.